 Explore Ancestral Puebloan cliff dwellings in the Canyons of the Ancients National Monument.
 Learn to recognize ruin sites and artifacts while hiking through scenic beauty, accompanied by a professional archaeologist.

-We provide exclusive archaeologist guided tours into areas of Canyons of the Ancients Sand Canyon Recreational District which are off-limits to the general public.
-We are the only permitted agency that can take you hiking into the Monument lands where you may climb into cliff dwellings to experience the perspective of the Ancestral Puebloan (“Anasazi”) Indians.
+We provide exclusive archaeologist guided hiking into areas of Canyons of the Ancients Sand Canyon Recreational District which are off limits to the general public.
+We are the only permit holder that can take you hiking into the Monument lands where you may climb into cliff dwellings to experience the perspective of Ancestral Puebloan ("Anasazi") Indians.
 See the ancient wood still holding the rock structure at Broken Beam.
 Climb into Kiva in the Sky for a magnificent view of sacred Sleeping Ute Mountain.
 Marvel at the myriad of pottery sherds and other artifacts still strewn about the middens.

-For a longer hike, enjoy a packed lunch and continue to 2 Raven House, with multiple room remnants and then to the Beach House, with its exquisite masonry and deep sandy alcove.
+The full day hike you will enjoy our packed lunch and continue on to Two Raven House, with multiple room remnants and then to the Beach House, with its exquisite masonry and deep sandy alcove.
 You can sense the people from the past who chose these sites and built these impossible dwellings.
 The natural beauty surrounding these sites is reason enough to bring your camera and have an experience of a lifetime.
-You will meet no one else on these trails because they are closed to the public and even local landowners.
-This is your only chance to experience these wonders before they are destroyed by the natural elements.
+You will meet no one on the trails in this area as it is closed to unguided hiking.
+This is your chance to see ancient structures before natural weathering elements disintegrate them.